The adhesive won’t stick; the glass bond is coming clean off the glass:

 UV Adhesive isn’t Curing…

-Coloured glass or UV-blocking glass can be a problem as not enough UV light of the correct wavelength is getting through the glass to cure the adhesive.
-Switch to a visible light cure UV adhesive which will cure between 400 and 420nm wavelength instead.
+Colored or UV-blocking glass can be a problem as not enough UV light of the correct wavelength is getting through the glass to cure the adhesive.
+To bond UV blocked glass, switch to a visible light cure UV adhesive which will cure between 400 and 420nm wavelength instead.

 Disassembling Joints and removing cured adhesive

-Obviously you have to be extremely careful not to break the glass.
-Heating the joint up to above the service temperature of the adhesive will soften the adhesive and make it a lot easier to dissemble.
-Other options include soaking the joint in methylene chloride (don’t do this if there are any plastic components on your assembly).
+Obviously, you have to be extremely careful not to break the glass.
+Heating the joint up to above the service temperature of the adhesive will soften the adhesive and make it a lot easier to disassemble.
+Other options include soaking the joint in methylene chloride (don’t do this if any plastic components are on your assembly).